arctic-hen7/bonnie/README.md

 ## Roadmap

+* [x] Support environment variable interpolation
-- [ ] Add automated tests for the warning system to when too many arguments are provided
+- [ ] Add automated tests for the warning system when too many arguments are provided
 - [ ] Add automated tests for the command running system
 - [ ] Support inserting all arguments somewhere into a command rather than just at the end
 - [ ] Support a combination of custom arguments and appending arguments